eclipse-sumo/sumo/docs/web/docs/Simulation/Rerouter.md

 ## Assigning a new Destination

-A "dest_prob_reroute" forces the rerouter to assign a new route to vehicles that pass one of the edges defined in the edges-attribute of the rerouter's declaration.
+A "destProbReroute" forces the rerouter to assign a new route to vehicles that pass one of the edges defined in the edges-attribute of the rerouter's declaration.
 A new route destination is used, defined by the name of a new destination in the according element: